Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 How to Test Nitrates in Water

-In such cases, you should first contact your local Environmental Services or Soil and Water Conservation District and ask whether they have a nitrate testing kit.
+In such cases, you should contact your local Environmental Services or Soil and Water Conservation District and ask whether they have a nitrate testing kit.

-If this doesn’t work either, you can purchase a water testing kit online or from a hardware/appliance store nearby and conduct your own test as instructed on the package of the test kit.
+If this doesn’t work, you can purchase a water testing kit online or from a hardware/appliance store nearby and conduct your own test as instructed on the package of the test kit.
 However, as this is not the most reliable method for testing nitrate levels in water, we still advise you to send a water sample to a certified testing lab at the first opportunity.

-Lastly, as we said in the intro of this article, no matter how much trust you have in the purity of your water supply, you should have your water tested for nitrates at least once a year.
+As per EPA guidelines, no matter how much trust you have in the purity of your water supply, you should have your water tested for nitrates at least once a year.

 DIY Nitrates Testing at Home: